jessecambon/jessecambon.github.io/_drafts/2019-12-8-practical-tidy-evaluation.md

 |   6 |     105 |     175 |
 |   8 |     150 |     335 |

-Now let’s say we wanted to repeat this calculation multiple times while changing which variable we group by.
+Now let’s say we wanted to repeat this calculation multiple times *while changing which variable we group by*.
 A brute force method to accomplish this would be to copy and paste our code as many times as necessary and replace “cyl” with our new variable names.
-However that’s inefficient especially if our code gets more complicated, requires many iterations, or will need to be updated frequently.
+However that’s inefficient especially if our code gets more complicated, requires many iterations, or requires further development.

 To avoid this inelegant solution you might think to store the name of a variable inside of another variable like this `groupby_var <- "vs"`.